-- What things are stressful, but manageable?
+- What things are stressful but manageable?

 - Knowing that I can only control myself and my outlook, what steps can I take to manage my stress levels?

-According to Levine, one of the hardest things for caregivers to do is to make their needs known and ask for help.
-"Sometimes you have to be willing to accept help," she declares.
+According to Levine, one of the hardest things for caregivers to do is to make their needs known and ask for assistance.
+Some caregivers refuse help even if they receive sincere offers.